puppetlabs/puppet-docs/source/puppet/3.6/reference/services_agent_windows.markdown

 #### Configuring the Service Start Up Type

 The puppet agent service defaults to starting automatically.
 If you'd rather start it manually or disable it, you can configure this during installation.
 To do this, install via the command line and [specify the `PUPPET_AGENT_STARTUP_MODE` MSI property][msiproperties].

+You can also configure this after installation with the Service Control Manager (SCM).
+To start the SCM, choose "Run..." from the Start menu and type `Services.msc`.

+You can also configure agent service with the `sc.exe` command.
+To prevent the service from starting on boot:

+    C:\>sc config puppet start= demand
+    [SC] ChangeServiceConfig SUCCESS

+To restart the service:

+    C:\>sc stop puppet && sc start puppet

+To change the arguments used when triggering a puppet agent run (this example changes the level of detail that gets written to the Event Log):

+    C:\>sc start puppet --debug --logdest eventlog

 ### Running Puppet Agent On Demand